After the April 1986 nuclear disaster, a 30-kilometer zone around Chernobyl was completely abandoned. This is what it looks like today.

 And the humans aren't all that's left in Chernobyl today.
 Animals — from horses to foxes to dogs and beyond — have begun to flourish in this abandoned area with no humans to keep them in check.

-Some 30 years after such an apocalyptic event, life in Chernobyl today has found a way.
+Nearly four decades after such an apocalyptic event, life in Chernobyl today has found a way.